-This course is to prepare students to cultivate a holistic approach regarding their philosophy of Christian education.
-It will examine the basic schools of thought and their correlation with Biblical principles, explore different schools of philosophy and define their educational aims and methods, curriculum, and the role of the teacher.
-A personal philosophy of Christian education will be developed that reflects the role of Seventh-day Adventist Christian Education, and its ministry to the Christian faith community, as well as to the world.
+This course is designed to prepare students to cultivate a holistic approach to a personal philosophy of Christian education.
+It will examine the basic schools of thought and their correlation with Biblical principles, explore different schools of philosophy and define educational aims and methods, curriculum, and the role of the teacher.
+A personal philosophy of Christian education will be developed to reflect the role of Seventh-day Adventist Christian Education, and its ministry to the Christian faith community, as well as to the world.